thehimalayanleo/thehimalayanleo.github.io/index.md

 ## Updates: ##

+* Mar 2022: We presented our preliminary work, 'How to promote open science under privacy,' an article at the confluence of Social Sciences and Privacy at the Psychological Sciences Department at Purdue University.
+We are working on a tool in R/Python to enable easy sharing of datasets under privacy guarantees.

 * Mar 2022: Our article 'PowerGraph: Using neural networks and principal components to determine multivariate statistical power trade-offs' has been accepted for an Individual Oral Presentation at the <em>[International Meeting of the Psychometric Society (IMPS) 2022](https://www.psychometricsociety.org/imps-2022)</em>

 * Jan 2022: We released a preprint of our recent work on efficiently graphing multivariate <em>statistical</em> power manifolds with supervised learning techniques.
 Manuscript now available at [PowerGraph: Using neural networks and principal components to multivariate statistical power trade-offs](https://arxiv.org/abs/2201.00719).